ExtratinPrompt/ExtratinPrompt/README.md

 ## About

-I'm **Christine Praise C. Laput**, a BS Information Technology student passionate about web development, UI/UX design, and building solutions that are both functional and visually appealing.
+I'm **Christine Praise C. Laput**, a passionate **Web Developer** and **UI/UX Designer** pursuing a Bachelor of Science in Information Technology.

-Currently focused on improving my skills in modern web technologies while designing intuitive user experiences.
+I enjoy creating modern, responsive, and user-friendly applications that combine functionality with thoughtful design.

 ---

-## Stack
+## Tech Stack

 <div align="center">